xqhuynh/weekend-redux-feddback-loop/README.md

 _Duration: 6 hrs

-This project consists of 4 forms for a user to fill out to gauge their feeling, understanding, support, as well as any comments they may have.
-Users can rate each form.
-After doing so, there will be a review form followed by a successful submission form.
-After successfully submitting the form, the data is sent and stored on the server.
-The data is cleared from the client side and the user can choose to give their feedback again if they choose to.
+This project is a feedback/reflection form for users to fill out.
+Users will go through each form and include a rating of how they are feeling, their understanding, the level of support they are receiving, and an option to leave comments.
+After filling out the form, users can review and submit it.
+After submission, the data is sent to the server and stored in a local database.

 ## Screen Shot